Angiogram of the Head and Neck

 How It Feels

 You may feel pressure in the blood vessel as the catheter is moved.
-Let your doctor know if you are having pain.
+Let your doctor know if you have pain.

 The chance of any major problem from an angiogram is very small, but some problems can occur.
 In most cases, the problems occur within 2 hours after the test when you are in the recovery room.
 If the problem occurs during the angiogram, the test may not be completed.
 You may need urgent treatment that could include surgery.